The question is, do you all believe that this student loan program is fully paid for?

 For that amount of money, you could fund free pre-K for every three and four-year-old for 10 years.

-You could forgive all medical debt, which unlike student debt is not freely entered into.
+You could forgive all medical debt, which, unlike student debt, is not freely entered into.

-So the Democrats, I'm I'm I'm a progressive.
+So, Democrats, I'm a progressive.

 I want to help folks, but I think this is terrible policy.

-Politics, though, we saw Tim Ryan is in a tough race in a tough state, and he can't stand this idea.
+The politics of it, we saw Tim Ryan is in a tough race in a tough state, and he can't stand this idea.

-Uh Senator Warren is all for it.
+Senator Warren is all for it.

 She's not exactly from a swing state in Massachusetts.

-Senator Catherine Cortez Masto from Nevada got a tough race.
+Senator Catherine Cortez-Masto from Nevada got a tough race.

 She doesn't like this.

-Uh Michael Bennett, the senator from Colorado, he doesn't like this.
+Michael Bennett, the senator from Colorado, he doesn't like this.

 Democrats, good Democrats.